vippsas/vipps-epayment-api/migration.md

 in the eCom API.
 Read more about the benefits of "reserve capture":
 [Reserve and capture](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/reserve-and-capture).

-### Callbacks
+## Callbacks

 For payment callbacks, you no longer have to submit the `callbackPrefix` as part of the Initiate Payment request.
 Instead, you can use the [Webhooks API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/webhooks) to register URLs that will receive callbacks whenever various events occur for your payments.

 The Webhooks API provides _guaranteed delivery_ callbacks.
 If the callback is not successfully received on your end, we will retry sending it for several days.
 In addition, you can now receive callbacks for _all_ adjustments to your payment.
-Head over to the [Webhooks documentation](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/webhooks) to read more.
+Head over to the [Webhooks](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/webhooks) to read more.

-### Payment flows
+## Payment flows

 In the eCom API, merchants could choose between three flows by specifying the parameters `isApp` and `skipLandingPage`.
 These parameters were added to the original API over the years.
-The same functionality is available in the ePayment, but smarter: Instead of specifying the parameters, you now simply decide which flow you want through the `userFlow` property.
+The same functionality is available in ePayment, but smarter: Instead of specifying the parameters, you now simply decide which flow you want through the `userFlow` property.
 Here's how the fields correspond to each other:

 * `isApp: false` and `skipLandingPage: false` -> `WEB_REDIRECT`
 * `isApp: true` and `skipLandingPage: false`  -> `NATIVE_REDIRECT`